 Arizona Adoption and Foster Care Agency Earns “All Children – All Families” Seal of Recognition

-January 20, 2012 by Ellen Kahn, Family Project Director
+January 20, 2012 by Ellen Kahn, Director of the Children, Youth & Families Program

 Yesterday I had the honor of presenting the All Children-All Families seal of recogniton to Devereux Arizona at a lovely event in Tucson.
 Devereux is a national organization based in Pennsylvania, established in 1912--if you are doing the math you realize that this is the 100th anniversary of Devereux, and the 45th anniversary of their Arizona organization.